 Geologists measure orientations of planar features—most commonly bedding, but also foliation, faults, dikes and joints—in the course of describing the Earth.
 These measurements facilitate prediction of the distribution of rock units where there is no outcrop or no access, allow tests of the consistency of observations, and are fundamental to unravelling the history of Earth deformation.

-This report presents software tools that (1) use XYZ positions taken from remotely-sensed data (e.g., high-resolution DEMs) to calculate the strike and dip (orientation) of planar features, (2) extrapolate the intersection of planar features with topography from their points of measurement to lines across the landscape, (3) project planar orientations onto a cross-section plane perpendicular to a defined projection axis and solve for apparent dip, and (4) export orientations for further analysis with other software.
-The fundamentals of these tools are not new; contributions of this report are their packaging within an ArcMap interface that facilitates work with the GeMS geologic map schema (USGS NCGMP, 2020) and the discussion of quality metrics for planar orientations derived from XYZ positions.
+This report presents software tools that (1) use XYZ positions taken from remotely-sensed data (e.g., high-resolution digital elevation models [DEMs]) to calculate the strike and dip (orientation) of planar features, (2) extrapolate the intersection of planar features with topography from their local points of measurement to lines across the broader landscape, (3) project planar orientations onto a cross-section plane perpendicular to a defined projection axis and solve for apparent dip, and (4) export planar (and linear) orientations for further analysis with other software.
+The fundamentals of these tools are not new; contributions of this report are their packaging within an ArcMap interface that facilitates work with the GeMS geologic map schema recently developed by the U.S. Geological Survey (USGS) National Cooperative Geologic Mapping Program (NCGMP) (USGS NCGMP, 2020) and the discussion of quality metrics for planar orientations derived from XYZ positions.

 These tools are essential to new geologic mapping by the author and are here documented to provide background for forthcoming reports.